 On a similar note, this experience had me reminiscing about AOL, Prodigy Online, CompuServe, Angel Fire, and Geo Cities profiles.
-Those were the Facebook, Twitter, and Instagrams of the 90s which are pretty much identical from a software architecture point of view. #NoProgress.
-We didn’t have YouTube because images took about 1 minute to load on dial up so that’s a plus.
-On the other hand we had T.V. and cinema and the Library of Congress just reported they will no longer archive the World’s tweets because it’s too much data and unmanageable.
-I do not envy Google after reading that statement and thinking about all the server storage they have to pay for on their free products.
+All of which were denied funding for lack of a useful purpose.
+Those were the Facebook, Twitter, and Instagrams of the 90s which are pretty much identical from a software architecture point of view.
+That is important when examining copyrights, patents and trademarks because a specific graphic art layout can be considered as the service mark for a company. #NoProgress.
+We didn’t have YouTube back then because images took about 1 minute to load on dial up, usually 28.8 Kbps or 56.6 Kbps.
+On the other hand we had T.V. and cinema and probably spent most of our “YouTube time” watching a t.v. show or combining it with out outside time to go to the movies.